Raymond–Roy occlusion classification of intracranial aneurysms

 At the time the article was created Craig Hacking had no recorded disclosures.View Craig Hacking's current disclosures

 The Raymond–Roy occlusion classification (RROC) is an angiographic classification scheme for grading the occlusion of endovascularly treated intracranial aneurysms 1.
 It is also known as the Raymond class, Montreal scale or the Raymond Montreal scale.

-Mascitelli et al.'s study found that class IIIa aneurysms progress to complete occlusion more than class IIIb aneurysms.
+The study from Mascitelli et al. found that class IIIa aneurysms progress to complete occlusion more than class IIIb aneurysms.

 A validation study by Stapleton et al. confirmed that the predictive capability of the RROC was improved by the MRRC, showing not only that IIIa occluded more often (53.6% vs 19.2%) but that IIIb lesions would also further recanalize more frequently (65.1% vs 27.4%) 2.